turingschool/curriculum/source/projects/black_thursday/iteration_3.markdown

 # I3: Item Sales

 We've got a good foundation, now it's time to actually track the sale of items.
-There are three new data files to mix into the system, so for this iteration we'll focus on just DAL and Relationships.
+There are three new data files to mix into the system, so for this iteration we'll focus primarily on DAL and Relationships with just a bit of Business Intelligence.

 ## Data Access Layer